Complaints Policy & Procedure

 4. In any event, a full response will be sent no later than 20 working days/one calendar month from the date the complaint was received.

 5. The complaint will be investigated by the relevant person and the recommended outcome from the investigation will be approved by the Charity Director.
-If the Charity Director is the investigator, the Director of People and Transformation would be the sole approver.
+If the Charity Director is the investigator, the Director of Communications and Engagement would be the sole approver.

 Stage 2

-5. Trustees/Chair of the Southmead Hospital Charity Committee will be informed and be provided with copies of all correspondence.
+8. The Chair of the SHCC will be informed and be provided with copies of all correspondence.
 The Chair and Charity Director will review and decide whether or not to uphold the response of the Charity.

 In the event that the complainant is still not satisfied, then they can refer the case to the Fundraising Regulator.
 It is essential that a detailed and accurate record of all calls and correspondence is kept as this will be critical in any further investigation.